annalug/computer_vision_projects/README.md

-# My projects while studying computer vision
+# My projects in computer vision

 ### 1. Sketch - A folder with an Streamlit app for sketching photos (uploaded by the user or taken by a cam).